 Previous to his work at MEDC, Smith served as Oakland County's deputy county executive responsible for the county's economic development efforts including industry diversification and commercialization of technology.

 Smith currently serves on the Michigan Municipal Services Authority and is a director on the MSG Credit Union, Mayoral appointment on the Pontiac/OU Initiative, and vice-chair of the Oakland County Transportation Roundtable.
 He holds a master's degree from the University of Michigan in public policy specializing in international economics, and a bachelor's degree in economics and government from Lawrence University (Appleton, Wisconsin).

-With five campuses throughout Oakland County, Oakland Community College is committed to providing academic and developmental experiences that allows each student to reach their full potential and enhance the diverse communities they serve.
+With multi campus system throughout Oakland County, Oakland Community College is committed to providing academic and developmental experiences that allows each student to reach their full potential and enhance the diverse communities they serve.
 It offers degrees and certificates in approximately 100 career fields and university transfer degrees in business, science and the liberal arts.
 More than a million students have enrolled in the College since it opened in 1965.